 Got your drive?
 Good.
-Head over the to the Chromium Lime download page to get started.
+Head over the to the Chromium Lime download page [No Longer Available] to get started.
 Here you will find instructions for creating a bootable disk, with clear explanations for Linux, Mac and Windows users.
 Follow these instructions!

 Once you’ve created your disk, restart your computer.
 You’re going to need to boot from your USB disk; enter your system’s “Setup” and change the boot order if your disk doesn’t boot automatically.

 You might see a black screen for a while: be patient, the system will boot eventually.